 The Transform Component is critical to all GameObjects, so each GameObject has one but GameObjects can contain other components as well.

 Every Scene has a Main Camera GameObject by default.
-It has several components.(You can see see this by selecting it in your open SceneA Scene contains the environments and menus of your game.
+It has several components.(You can see this by selecting it in your open SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 Looking at the Inspector of the Main Camera GameObject, you can see that it contains additional components.
 Specifically, a Camera Component, a GUILayer, a Flare LayerA component that you can attach to Cameras to make Lens Flares appear in the image.
 By default, a Flare Layer is already attached to a Camera.